 Yet they were both poor and they advertised in the Daily Telegraph, offering lessons in French, Latin and literature.

-Their infamous relationship had always been a stormy one, with fights involving razors and knives, but things definitely reached a critical point when they were living in Camden, specifically in Royal College Street.
+Their infamous relationship had always been a stormy one, with fights involving razors and knives, but things reached a critical point when they were living in Camden, on Royal College Street.